-We have nine active projects that have three things in common: they address unmet needs, promote vibrant communities, and preserve the character of the Adirondacks.
+Our innovative projects address unmet needs, promote vibrant communities, and preserve the natural beauty of the Adirondacks for all.

 Become a Member

 Members are the lifeblood of AdkAction, generating ideas, inspiration, passion, and financial support to make our projects possible.
 Members pay annual fees that keep our work going, and in return, receive the pride of taking action to improve the Adirondacks for future generations.

 Support our work by making a donation to one of our projects or to our general operating budget.